Lab 1: Five-Bit Numeric Display

 - Include a sentence comparing the area of the unoptimized vs optimized designs using the FPGA area data

-- Include a sentence relating this FPGA comparison to your comparison based purely on the simple Verilog area model
+- Include a sentence relating this FPGA comparison to your comparison based purely on the constant area modeling from your Verilog source code

 -